 The Act on Registration and Evaluation, etc of Chemical Substances(K-REACH) was promulgated on 22 May 2013 by the Ministry of Environment in South Korea and it comes into force on 1 Jan 2015.
 The Act is also well-known as Korea REACH due to its similarity to the EU REACH regulation.

 Under K-REACH, any person who intends to manufacture or import a new chemical substance or at least one ton per year of a designated existing chemical substance subject to registration shall register the chemical substance before he/she manufactures or imports.
 K-REACH also sets out requirements for companies to report the volume and uses of substances they manufacture/import and notify products containing hazardous chemicals substance.

 The chemicals control act(previously toxic chemicals control act) passed national assembly in May in 2013 and it comes into force on 1 Jan 2015.
-It is a new law focusing on chemical accident prevention and reporting.
-Under CCA, any person who intends to set up and operate toxic chemicals handling facilities shall prepare Off-site consequence analysis report that evaluates the impact of a potential chemical accident on the surrounding environment and population.
+It is a new law focusing on chemical reporting and chemical accident prevention.
+Under CCA, any person who manufactures or imports a chemical shall verify if their chemical product contains any regulated substance and submit the details to the Ministry of Environment.
+Any person who intends to set up and operate toxic chemicals handling facilities shall prepare off-site consequence analysis report that evaluates the impact of a potential chemical accident on the surrounding environment and population.

 CCA also requires that any person who handles accident prone chemicals in excess of a certain amount prepare and submit a contingency plan every five years.